JakkuSakura/MyResume/resume_english.typ

 #exp(
   role: "System Engineer",
   project: "Vincella Limited",
-  date: "Aug 2024 - Present",
+  date: "Aug 2024 - Dec 2024",
+  summary: "A trading start-up in Hong Kong, with founders from Citadel and Goldman Sachs",
   details: [
-    - Vincella Limited is a start-up trading firm in Hong Kong, with founders from Citadel and Goldman Sachs
     - Design overall trading architecture including data processing, research, order management, and backtesting
-    - Develop low-latency trading infrastructure from scratch with modern C++ ]
+    - Develop low-latency trading infrastructure from scratch with modern C++
+    - Explore modern research facilities with technologies from big data and machine learning fields
+    - Deploy best practices of DevOps, setting up offline CI/CD workflow ]
 )
 #exp(
   role: "Intern Market Access",
   project: "Qube Research and Technologies",
   date: "Feb 2023 - Jul 2024",
+  summary: "A global quant trading company split from Credit Suisse",
   details: [
-    - QRT is a global quant trading company split from Credit Suisse
     - Implemented and optimized high-performance links in C++ for processing incoming market data and executing outgoing orders
     - Developed a comprehensive framework and advanced tools for efficiently managing and converting terabytes of historical market data
     - Created graphical analyzers to assess and improve the performance of trading links, providing valuable insights for decision-making and optimization